Turki bin Nasser Al Saud: Wealth

-The wealth of Prince was estimated to be $1 billion before his death.
-It is reported by The Guardian that Turki bin Nasser owned nearly 200 classic cars, a £20m private Boeing business jet, a large yacht; Sarah, and a mansion in Beverly Hills which he intended to sell in June 2020.
+The wealth of Prince Turki was estimated to be $1 billion before his death.
+It was reported by The Guardian that Turki bin Nasser owned nearly 200 classic cars, a £20m private Boeing business jet, a large yacht, Sarah, and a mansion in Beverly Hills which he intended to sell in June 2020.
 He sold his yacht just before his death.
 He also had several houses in different cities such as Jeddah, Barcelona, Riyadh, Dhahran and London.
 His London home was in Sussex Square near Hyde Park.

-Prince Turki was the owner of Fairmont Rey Juan Carlos I hotel in Barcelona which he put up for sale in late October 2020.
+Prince Turki was the owner of Fairmont Rey Juan Carlos I hotel in Barcelona, which he put up for sale in late October 2020.
 He had owned the property since its opening in 1992.

 Membership

 Turki bin Nasser was Godfather of Al Qadsieh Saudi club.
-He became an honorary member of Al Nasr Saudi club in 2008, and he resigned from the post in 2016.
-He was the chief executive officer of the Council of Arab Ministers, responsible for environment.
+He became an honorary member of Al Nasr Saudi football club in 2008, and he resigned from the post in 2016.
+He was the chief executive officer of the Council of Arab Ministers responsible for the environment.
 He was also a member of the board of governors of the Saudi Wildlife Commission.

 Controversy

 It was reported that Turki bin Nasser had allegedly received most from BAE's £60 m slush fund.
-It was further stated that he received at least £1 bn through an anonymous offshore company, Poseidon that was linked to Lebanese politician Mohammad Safadi who has been finance minister of Lebanon since June 2011.
+It was further stated that he received at least £1 bn through an anonymous offshore company, Poseidon, that was linked to Lebanese politician Mohammad Safadi who had been finance minister of Lebanon since June 2011.
 His name was linked with allegations of under-the-counter commission deals in the £50 bn al Yamamah contracts, which began under the administration of Margaret Thatcher in the 1980s.
 Thereafter, in 2005, Prince Turki bin Nasser became the focal center of the related investigation carried out by the United Kingdom's Serious Fraud Office.

 Gardiner, the owner of a travel agency meeting the needs of BAE and its Saudi customers, declared that he had disbursed the money and much of it went to Turki bin Nasser, then-head of the Saudi Air Force and a major BAE customer.
 Other funds were also used indirectly for him, specifically for the honeymoon of Bandar bin Sultan’s daughter, Reema bint Bandar, who was formerly married to Prince Turki's son Faisal bin Turki.
 It is further argued that Prince Turki's daughter was given a wedding video whose production cost BAE almost 200,000 pounds.
 One of the other allegations was that the wife of Prince Turki bin Nasser, Noura bint Sultan, was alleged to have received a 170,000 pound Rolls-Royce as a birthday present, flown out to Saudi Arabia in a cargo plane chartered by BAE.
 Another was about the arrangement of a 2 million pound three-month holiday for him and his family.

 Turki bin Nasser was also mentioned in the Panama Papers due to his relation to HoneyBee Assets Limited.